KibokoDao-Africa/KibokoYouthMonth/README.md

 ## Screenshot

+# You must update your profile in the Profile url below for the app to work

 - go to https://referal-front-end.vercel.app/profile and connect your wallet then fill in the fields.
   ![update profile](<Screenshot 2024-11-16 at 13.06.50.png>)